Bunny Wailer: Solo career

-After leaving the Wailers, Wailer experimented with disco on his album Hook Line & Sinker, while Sings the Wailers reworks many of The Wailers songs with the backing of Jamaican session musicians, Sly and Robbie.
+After leaving the Wailers, Wailer experimented with disco on his album Hook Line & Sinker, while Sings the Wailers reworks many of The Wailers' songs with the backing of Jamaican session musicians, Sly and Robbie.
 He also had success recording in the typically apolitical, more pop, dancehall style.

 During this musical period, one of the highlights of Bunny Wailer's career was composing the hit single "Electric Boogie" in 1982 for Marcia Griffiths.
-This song led to the dance craze "Electric Slide" in 1986, which gained popularity in Washington D.C. and other parts of the world.
+This song led to the dance craze "Electric Slide" four years later, which gained popularity in Washington D.C. and other parts of the world.
 Bunny Wailer also recorded versions of the song for himself, although with less success compared to Griffiths' versions.

-Wailer's music had dancehall and rockers influences, best exemplified by the album Bunny Wailer Sings the Wailers on which he reinterpreted some of the Wailers material as a solo roots singer with roots reggae-based backing by Sly and Robbie.
+Wailer's music had dancehall and rockers influences, best exemplified by the album Bunny Wailer Sings the Wailers on which he reinterpreted some of the Wailers' material as a solo roots singer with roots reggae-based backing by Sly and Robbie.
 The album, produced by Bunny Wailer, was recorded at Harry J Studio.
 Some of these tracks are reworked classic Wailers tracks such as "Dreamland", a cover of El Tempos' "My Dream Island" with slightly reworked lyrics that became Bunny's signature song.
 This was recorded in 1966 by Clement Coxsone Dodd, and in 1972 with Lee "Scratch" Perry; it was released as a 7" in 1971 with a U-Roy version on the B-side.
 Another classic is "Dancing Shoes", first recorded in the mid-1960s as a driving ska/soul classic with Bunny Wailer on lead vocals.